Preparation is important

 - Be ready early to avoid stress and ensure your device is working correctly.

-- Bring a copy of your CV with you, this will help to remind you of things you want to discuss.
+- Have a copy of your CV with you – this will help to remind you of topics you want to discuss.

-- Understand the job description and what are the key skills and experiences being asked for.
-Think about when you have delivered in these key areas, especially focusing on achievements and successes (consider the STAR technique to ‘paint a picture’) and ensure the panel really understands your efforts and recognises the outcomes you achieved.
+- Understand the job description and the key skills and experiences being asked for.
+Think of examples of when you have delivered in these key areas, especially focusing on achievements and successes.
+Consider using the STARR technique, explained below, to ensure the panel really understands your efforts and recognises the outcomes you achieved.

 - Be sure to get enough sleep the night before.
-You will feel less nervous and more confident if you feel refreshed and rested.
+You will feel less nervous and more confident if you are refreshed and rested.

 - Eat a good breakfast or lunch.
-Great interviews start with a great meal, and no one can provide good answers when their stomach is grumbling!
+Great interviews start with a great meal, and no one can provide good answers on an empty stomach.

-- The difference between a good interview and a great interview can be showing what you have researched about the organisation.
-Search this website to find out more about the work we do supporting the UK’s armed forces.
+- The difference between a good interview and a great interview can be showing that you have researched the organisation.
+Search our website to find out more about the work we do supporting the UK’s armed forces.